Small permutation classes: Generalized Grid Classes

-\begin{proposition} For permutation classes $\C$ and $\D$ the following are equivalent: \begin{enumerate} \item[(1)] $\C$ is $\D$-griddable, \item[(2)] there is a constant $s$ so that for every permutation $\pi\in\C$, the set $\{\mbox{axes-parallel rectangles $R$} : \pi(R)\not\in\D\}$ can be sliced by a collection of $s$ horizontal and vertical lines, and \item[(3)] there is a constant $s$ so that every permutation in $\C$ can be covered by $s$ $\D$-rectangles. \end{enumerate} \end{proposition} \begin{proof} To begin with, if $\C$ is $\D$-griddable then $\C$ is $\M$-griddable for a matrix $\M$ of some dimensions, say $t\times u$, whose entries consist of subclasses of $\D$.
+can be sliced by a collection of $\ell$ horizontal and vertical lines, and \item[(3)] there is a constant $s$ so that every permutation in $\C$ can be covered by $s$ $\D$-rectangles. \end{enumerate} \end{proposition} \begin{proof} To begin with, if $\C$ is $\D$-griddable then $\C$ is $\M$-griddable for a matrix $\M$ of some size, say $t\times u$, whose entries consist of subclasses of $\D$.
 Thus for every permutation $\pi\in\C_n$ there are column and row divisions $1=c_1\le\cdots\le c_{t+1}=n+1$ and $1=r_1\le\cdots\le r_{u+1}=n+1$ so that every subpermutation $\pi([c_k,c_{k+1})\times[r_\ell,r_{\ell+1}))$ lies in $\D$.
 Therefore the corresponding lines, $x=c_1,\dots,x=c_t,y=r_1,\dots,y=r_u$, slice the given collection of rectangles, verifying that (1) implies (2).
 That (2) implies (3) is similarly clear: any such collection of lines will slice the plane into a collection of rectangles which contain points order isomorphic to elements of $\D$.

 This leaves us to establish that (3) implies (1).
-Suppose that the permutation $\pi$ of length $n$ is covered by the $s$ $\D$-rectangles $[w_1,x_1]\times[y_1,z_1]$, $\dots$, $[w_s,x_s]\times[y_s,z_s]\subseteq[n]\times[n]$.
+Suppose that the permutation $\pi$ of length $n$ is covered by the $\D$-rectangles $[w_1,x_1]\times[y_1,z_1]$, $\dots$, $[w_s,x_s]\times[y_s,z_s]\subseteq[n]\times[n]$.
 Define the indices $c_1,\dots,c_{2s}$ and $r_1,\dots,r_{2s}$ by

 Since these rectangles cover $\pi$, we must have $c_1=r_1=1$ and $c_{2s}=r_{2s}=n$.
 Now we claim that these sets of indices give a $(2s-1)\times (2s-1)$ $\D$-gridding of $\pi$.

 To prove this claim it suffices to show that $\pi([c_k,c_{k+1}]\times[r_\ell,r_{\ell+1}])\in\D$ for every $k,\ell\in[2s-1]$.
 Because the rectangles given cover $\pi$, the point $(c_k,r_\ell)$ lies in at least one rectangle, say $[w_m,x_m]\times[y_m,z_m]$.
 Thus $c_k\ge w_m$ and $r_\ell\ge y_m$ and, because of the ordering of the $c$s and $r$s, we have $c_{k+1}\le x_m$ and $r_{\ell+1}\le z_m$.
 Therefore $[c_k,c_{k+1}]\times[r_\ell,r_{\ell+1}]$ is contained in $[w_m,x_m]\times[y_m,z_m]$ and so $\pi([c_k,c_{k+1}]\times[r_\ell,r_{\ell+1}])\in\D$.